David Dalton (violist): Music education

 Dalton began taking lessons soon after that, first from the local high school music director, Harmon Hatch, and later with John Hilgendorf.
 When he entered high school, Dalton studied with Lawrence Sardoni, the director of the BYU Symphony Orchestra.
-Dalton began studies at BYU himself in the fall of 1952, where he was named Concertmaster of the BYU Symphony Orchestra.
+Dalton began studies at Brigham Young University himself in the fall of 1952, where he was named Concertmaster of the BYU Symphony Orchestra.
 In these early years of his musical training, Dalton often played at church and community events, both as a soloist and as a part of trios, quartets, and the Springville Civic Orchestra.

 In college, Dalton's mentor was Harold Wolf, the concertmaster of the Utah Symphony.
 Dalton studied with Wolf for one year, and was concertmaster of the BYU Symphony for two years.
 In 1954, Dalton halted his studies at BYU and spent two and a half years in Germany on a proselyting mission for the Church of Jesus Christ of Latter-day Saints (LDS).
 While in Germany, Dalton had the opportunity to perform at the LDS soldiers' conference in Berchtesgaden, and tour Germany and France for one month, performing for 15 groups of the 12th U.S. Air Force.
 At the conclusion of his mission, Dalton enrolled at the Vienna Academy of Music, returning to Utah six months later.

 He married Donna Glazier in the fall of 1957.
 They have three daughters and a son.

 Also in 1957, Dalton was accepted at the Eastman School of Music in New York.
 He played with the Rochester-Eastman Symphony Orchestra in his first year there and with the Rochester Philharmonic for four years, and in 1958 was granted a scholarship.
 He received his Bachelor of Music degree with distinction on June 7, 1959.
-In 1960 he was one of six degree-seeking candidates invited to play at one of the school’s concerto programs.
-In the same year, he received a Performer’s Certificate and a full-tuition fellowship for graduate work.
+In 1960 he was one of six degree-seeking candidates invited to play at one of the school's concerto programs.
+In the same year, he received a Performer's Certificate and a full-tuition fellowship for graduate work.
 It was also at Eastman that Dalton was first introduced to the viola.
 After taking a required class in viola and on recommendation from his teacher, Dalton began playing viola with the Rochester Philharmonic, and did so for the next three years.
 In 1961, William Primrose joined the faculty at Eastman for the summer.
 "Blown away" after hearing Primrose practice, Dalton decided to permanently shift his focus from the violin to the viola.
-After graduating from Eastman, Dalton received the Bavarian State Music Scholarship to study at the Munich Hochschule für Musik, which he attended from 1961–1962.
+After graduating from Eastman, Dalton received the Bavarian State Music Scholarship to study at the Munich Hochschule für Musik, which he attended from 1961 to 1962.